 We have already identified Y-DNA signatures for all the major Bucher, Beecher, and Booher ancestor lines in America, so taking the test can show which family line you are related to.
 We continue to collect many Becker signatures and at this time we are discovering there are many unique Becker lines, rather than a few major related lines as is this case with our other surnames.

-In the table below, each colored row begins a unique family identified by a code like E-001, E-002, etc. and within that colored group are listed the ancestors belonging to that family line who are related in some way.
+You can view our test results to see the different family lines by clicking the button below to go to FamilyTreeDNA.com.
+In the displayed results table, each colored row begins a unique family identified by a code like E-001, E-002, etc. and within that colored group are listed the ancestors belonging to that family line who are related in some way.
 The columns at right identify the Y-DNA chromosome markers that the ancestors share.
-Many of these ancestor’s family trees are here on SearchTrees.com — use the “search this site” box (above right) to search our trees.
+Many of these ancestor’s family trees are here on SearchTrees.com so use the search box on our home page to learn more about them.